I get dizzy when playing video games: causes, tricks, and solutions

 In-game and hardware settings

-A good handful of graphical and control options can make all the difference.
-The goal is smooth movements, stabilize frame rate and remove effects that deceive your eyes.
+A good selection of graphics and control options can make all the difference.
+The goal is to smooth motion, stabilize frame rates, and eliminate effects that trick your eyes.
 Start here:

 • Disable Motion Blur (motion blur).
 This artificial trail during turns and acceleration adds visual confusion.